Coursework Program

 Required Courses and Credits Beyond the M.S.

-The coursework for the major field will be chosen to meet the student's primary educational objectives--accomplishment of thesis research, mastery of discipline subject matter, and preparation for a career.
-Courses in this and other departments may be designated as part of the major field if they conform to these objectives.
-The strength of the program should be maximized by choosing a related series of courses.
+The selection of coursework in the major field will be tailored to align with the students' primary educational goals, which include the achievement of thesis research, mastery of discipline-specific subject matter, and preparation for a successful career.
+Any courses within this field or other departments will be deemed suitable for inclusion in the major if they align with these objectives.
+To optimize the program's effectiveness, it is advisable to select a cohesive series of related courses.

 As an alternative to a minor, general studies coursework may be undertaken in a field or fields different from the major field that are considered by the thesis advisory and the advisory committee to have significance and value for the student.
 Courses meeting this requirement will include 400 or 500-level formal courses.
 Exclusions: (1) courses for the major field that are outside the Department of Ecosystem Science and Management; and (2) seminar or independent study courses, except where such courses are specifically allowed by the minor departments.

-- Seminar -In addition, one seminar presentation is required at the departmental graduate seminar near the end of the student's degree.
-In extraordinary cases, the student's adviser, in consultation with the Graduate Program Coordinator, will determine the acceptability of any alternative to this seminar presentation.
+One (1) credit of SOILS 590 seminar presentation is required near the end of the student's degree.
+In extraordinary cases, the student's adviser, in consultation with the Graduate Program Coordinator and Program Head, will determine the acceptability of any alternative to this seminar presentation.

-Credits of 400 or 500 level courses as required to fulfill program needs that supplement one or more of the areas: thesis, major, minor, and general studies.
+Additional credits from 400-, 500-, 600-, or 800-level formal courses as required to fulfill program needs that supplement one or more of the areas: thesis, major, minor, and general studies.
 Credits for independent study courses may be included.

 Additional Courses